Introduction

 Technical SEO & Architecure

-While we’ve already touched upon certain elements that fall under the umbrella of Technical SEO, such as Canonicals, XML Sitemaps, and Website Security, there are numerous other facets to consider.
-Technical SEO is the foundation upon which all other SEO strategies rest.
+While we’ve already touched upon elements like Canonicals and Website Security, Technical SEO is the foundation upon which all other SEO strategies rest.
 It ensures that search engines can effortlessly find, understand, and index your pages.
-If search engines struggle to access or interpret your content, no amount of keyword optimisation or high-quality content will secure a top rank.

 Key Aspects of Technical SEO:

-1. Mobile Optimisation: A seamless mobile interface is non-negotiable.
-While desktop design remains vital, it’s crucial to ensure that mobile versions aren’t burdened with excessive desktop animations, and large payloads.
-Implement techniques like font clamping, and percentage padding to guarantee consistent readability across devices.
+- Mobile Optimisation: A seamless mobile interface is non-negotiable.
+It’s crucial to ensure that mobile versions aren’t burdened with excessive desktop animations and large payloads.
+Implement techniques like font clamping and percentage padding to guarantee consistent readability across devices.

-3. Crawler Directives: Both the Noindex Meta Tag and the Robots.txt file play pivotal roles in guiding search engine crawlers.
-The Noindex tag tells search engines not to index a specific page, and can typically be set per page when you have an SEO plugin installed.
-The Robots.txt file provides rules about which parts of your site crawlers can or cannot access, which is a file that sits in the root folder of your website files.
-It’s crucial to regularly review these directives to ensure that essential pages are accessible and correctly indexed, while others are intentionally kept hidden.
+- Crawler Directives: Both the Noindex Meta Tag and the Robots.txt file play pivotal roles in guiding search engine crawlers.
+The Noindex tag tells search engines not to index a specific page.
+The Robots.txt file provides rules about which parts of your site crawlers should or shouldn’t access.
 You can use the Google Search Console URL Inspection Tool to ensure that key pages are indexable.

 Semrush has a great in-depth article on Technical SEO